eonx-com/easy-monorepo/packages/EasyBugsnag/docs/session-tracking.md

 The default cache expiry is set to one hour for performance reasons.
 If necessary, you can explicitly set the cache expiry via the `session_tracking.cache_expires_after` configuration option.

-You can tweak the Symfony cache implementation through the following configuration options:
+You can tweak the default Symfony cache implementation through the following configuration options:
 - `session_tracking.cache_directory`: Set the cache directory (the default is `%kernel.cache_dir%`).
 - `session_tracking.cache_namespace`: Set the cache namespace (the default is `easy_bugsnag_sessions`).

+You can tweak the default Laravel cache implementation through the following configuration option:
+- `session_tracking.cache_store`: Set the cache store to use (the default is `file`).

+### Custom cache implementation

-For Symfony applications, you can even create your own cache implementation if required.
-Create a cache that implements `Symfony\Contracts\Cache\CacheInterface`.
-When registering your cache implementation as a service, use the `SERVICE_SESSION_TRACKING_CACHE` from `EonX\EasyBugsnag\Bridge\BridgeConstantsInterface` as the service ID.
+You can even create your own cache implementation if required.
+For Symfony applications, create a cache that implements `Symfony\Contracts\Cache\CacheInterface`.
+For Laravel applications, create a cache that implements `Illuminate\Contracts\Cache\Repository`.

+When you register your cache implementation as a service, use the `SERVICE_SESSION_TRACKING_CACHE` constant from `EonX\EasyBugsnag\Bridge\BridgeConstantsInterface` as the service ID.

-## Tracking queue jobs
+## Tracking queue jobs in Laravel

 For Laravel applications, you can enable session tracking for queue jobs by setting the `session_tracking.queue_job_count_for_sessions` configuration option to `true`.

-## Tracking messages
+## Tracking messages in Symfony

 For Symfony applications, you can enable session tracking for messenger messages by setting the `session_tracking.messenger_message_count_for_sessions` configuration option to `true`.